Neural networks as low-cost surrogates for impurity solvers in quantum embedding methods: Results

 \subsection{Observables}

-The paramagnetic Mott metal-insulator transition in the half-filled Hubbard model is a well-characterized phenomenon within \gls*{DMFT}, having been extensively studied for a variety of impurity solvers~\cite{Georges1996dynamical, Rozenberg1994Mott-Hubbard, Kotliar2002Compressibility, Bulla2001Finite-Temperature, Jaewook2001quantum, Bluemer2003mott}. \gls*{DMFT} predicts the transition to be first order at finite temperatures, with a coexistence region bounded by the spinodals $\UcI$ and $\UcII$, below (above) which the insulating (metallic) solution ceases to exist.
+The paramagnetic Mott metal-insulator transition in the half-filled Hubbard model is a well-characterized phenomenon within \gls*{DMFT}, having been extensively studied using different impurity solvers~\cite{Georges1996dynamical, Rozenberg1994Mott-Hubbard, Kotliar2002Compressibility, Bulla2001Finite-Temperature, Jaewook2001quantum, Bluemer2003mott}. \gls*{DMFT} predicts the transition to be first order at finite temperatures, with a coexistence region bounded by the spinodals $\UcI$ and $\UcII$, below (above) which the insulating (metallic) solution ceases to exist.
 To examine the reproducibility of this coexistence region by the \gls*{NN}, we determine the upper metallic $\UcII$ and lower insulating $\UcI$ boundaries, which can be estimated using the slope in the self-energy $\Sigma(i\omega_n)$ at the lowest Matsubara frequency.

 Figure~\ref{fig:hysteresis}(a) plots the low-frequency Matsubara-axis self-energy slope,